zalando/skipper/docs/tutorials/ratelimit.md

 Internally skipper has a clean interval to clean up old buckets to reduce the memory footprint in the long run.

+#### Security Consideration

+ClusterClientRatelimit works on data provided by the client.
+In theory an attacker likely can workaround all of your configurations.
+On the other hand there is always a pattern in attacks, and you are more likely being able to find the pattern and mitigate the attack, if you have a powerful tool like the provided `clusterClientRatelimit`.